iamcool0090/auto-attendance/README.md

 The program can do the following:

 1. Load and store face encodings for a list of students in a JSON file called 'students.json'.
-This is done using the add_student() function, which takes in a student's name and the URL of an image containing the student's face, and stores the face encoding in the JSON file.
+This is done using the add_student() function, which takes in a student's name and the path of an image containing the student's face, and stores the face encoding in the JSON file.

 2. Given a video stream(project can overlap with IOT as this can also be run on Raspberry PI <subject to certain limitations>) of containing a face, compare the face to the stored face encodings in 'students.json' using the scan_att() function.
 If a match is found, the student's name is written to a text file called 'attendance/[current date]_[current class].txt', where [current date] is the current date and [current class] is the current class as determined by the current time.